 Many a great guitar has been ruined by well-meaning but bad advice.
 And many a great guitar is also ruined by people who overestimate their experience and abilities with a screwdriver or a file.
 These are obvious lessons but so easy to forget that I think it’s time I reminded you with some real world examples (yes, the names have been changed to protect the innocent)…

-People often wonder why two seemingly identical electric guitars sometimes require noticeably different bridge or saddle heights to achieve a similar string action and feel.
-The answer has to do with manufacturing tolerances when making the neck and body.
-Let’s take a look at the issue and explain why shims are often used in guitar construction.
+People often wonder why two seemingly identical electric guitars sometimes require noticeably different bridge or saddle heights to achieve a similar string height off the neck.
+The answer has to do with manufacturing tolerances when making the neck and body...